-Information for UK nationals living in the EU, EEA EFTA, Switzerland and Ireland, including guidance on residency, healthcare and the Withdrawal Agreement.
+Information for UK nationals living in the EU, EEA EFTA, Switzerland and Ireland before 1 January 2021, including guidance on residency and healthcare.

 Stay up to date

 Go to the living in guides for more about the country you live in, and sign up for email alerts on these guides.

 If you were legally resident in an EU country before 1 January 2021, your rights will be protected by the Withdrawal Agreement.

 You will continue to have broadly the same rights to work, study and access public services and benefits as before the UK left the EU.